markterweele/windows-itpro-docs/windows/configuration/shell-launcher/enable.md

 # Enable Shell Launcher

 > [!NOTE]
-> Configuring Shell Launcher using Assigned Access CSP, automatically enables Shell Launcher on the device, if the device supports it.
-There's no need to enable Shell Launcher separately if you configure it using Assigned Access CSP.
+> When you configure Shell Launcher with the Assigned Access Configuration Service Provider (CSP), Shell Launcher is automatically enabled, if the device supports it.
+There's no need to enable Shell Launcher separately when you configure it using Assigned Access CSP.

 Shell Launcher is an optional component and isn't turned on by default in Windows.
-It must be turned on prior to configuring.
-You can turn on and configure Shell Launcher in a customized Windows 10 image (.wim) if Microsoft Windows hasn't been installed.
-If Windows has already been installed, you must turn on Shell Launcher before applying a provisioning package to configure Shell Launcher.
+It must be turned on before configuring it.
+You can turn on and configure Shell Launcher in a customized Windows image, or you must turn on Shell Launcher before applying a provisioning package to configure Shell Launcher.

 ## Enable Shell Launcher using Control Panel